FooBartn/vCheck-UCS/README.md

 Changelog
 =========
+* 2.0.7 - Added Import/Export settings functions to vCheck.ps1
+* 2.0.6 - Save credentials to XML for scheduled tasks
 * 2.0.5 - Added Pool Assignment Order plugin.
 * 2.0.4 - Network Control Policies plugin now checks to see where policies are in use
 * 2.0.3 - Added Port Channels to Uplink Flow Control plugin.